YanivDan/YanivDan/README.md

 I'm a **Security Architect** and with great passion about embedded systems and cryptography.

-code :computer: and learn new things :books:!
+code and learn new things :)

 ## Stack:
 * **Low level**: Rust, C/C++, Python